-The carefully selected classes and core training received at InterCoast and your enthusiasm for learning will ready you to be an effective Administrative Medical Assistant.
+The carefully selected classes and core training received at InterCoast and your enthusiasm for learning will ready you to be an effective Healthcare Office Specialist.
 So that you may be found competent to provide services in the medical field, a study of the fundamentals of body composition will be covered, along with functions of the different body systems, as well as the medical language used on a daily basis.
 You will also become certified in CPR and learn first aid for care of accident and injury patients.

 Get trained today and learn the most popular office-related administrative skill-sets taught using the most prevalent industry-wide computer software programs to effectively deal with patient scheduling, medical record maintenance, office bookkeeping, and insurance billing and coding.